GEORGIA STATE UNIVERSITY JAZZ PROGRAM

 The primary function of Faculty Jazztet is to further the awareness of jazz as the American musical art form.
 This is accomplished through concert performances, workshops, and presentations for audiences in the metro Atlanta area, Southeast United States and around the world, including performances in Moscow, Beijing, Brazil, and Costa Rica.
 Many world-renown jazz artists have performed with the Jazztet and include: Conrad Herwig, Randy Brecker, Kenny Werner, Rez Abbasi, John Hart, Marc Copland, Paul McCandless, Andy LaVerne, Phil Markowitz, and many others.
 The members of the group have a long list of professional jazz performing credentials and include:

-Gordon Vernick is an Associate Professor and the Coordinator of Jazz Studies at GSU.
+Gordon Vernick is a Professor of Msuic and the Coordinator of Jazz Studies at GSU.
 He received a B.M. from Ithaca College, M.M. from the University of Miami and a Doctor of Arts from the University of Northern Colorado.
 Prior to teaching he played professionally as a freelance musician in Miami, Kansas City, Denver, and New York.
 A well-respected member of Atlanta’s jazz community he has appeared around the world as a performer and clinician.
-His radio show, Jazz Insights, is available on I-Tunes and has a worldwide audience.
+His podcasts, Jazz Insights, are available on I-Tunes and Jazz-Insights.com.
 He is the co-author of the jazz history text, Jazz History Outline, published by Kendall-Hunt.
 His most recent CD, Destination, was released in May 2012.

 Kevin Bales received his B.M. form the University of North Florida and M.M. from Florida State.
 He taught at UNF for 10 years and many of his groups won Downbeat Awards and were invited to perform at IAJE and other prestigious festivals.
 As a jazz pianist he has performed and recorded with Marcus Printup, Bunky Green, Bob Reynolds, Ira Sullivan, Barry Green, and many others.
 He has performed at venues from South Florida to Lincoln Center in New York City and is one of the most in-demand pianists in the Southeastern U.S. He teaches jazz piano, jazz history, and improvisation.
 He currently performs with singer Rene Marie.